 What Is Jackfruit?
-Everything You Need to Know
+Here's What You Should Know

-Ever been at the grocery store and wondered “what is jackfruit?”
+Ever been at a grocery store or vegan restaurant and wondered, “What is jackfruit?”
 Here’s information on jackfruit taste, how to eat jackfruit, jackfruit benefits, and more.

-A fruit that tastes like pulled pork—that’s also good for you?
-While the concept sounds like it was cooked up in a laboratory (or imagined by Margaret Atwood) the fruit exists, and it’s made by Mother Nature herself.
+A fruit that tastes like pulled pork... that’s also good for you?
+While the concept sounds like it was cooked up in a laboratory (or imagined by Margaret Atwood), such a fruit exists, and it’s made by Mother Nature herself.
 Here, we have all the details on what jackfruit is, the best ways to prep it, and how and where to find it.

 What Is Jackfruit?

 Jackfruit (or jakfruit) comes from the jackfruit tree, a cousin of the fig tree, mulberry tree, and breadfruit family that grows in Southeast Asia.
 The jackfruit is the national fruit of Bangladesh, and looks like an oblong honeydew melon or large mango.
 The word “jackfruit” comes from the Portuguese word jaca, which 16th-century explorers derived from their pronunciation of the Malaysian name for the fruit, chakka.
 Today, although it's still exclusively grown in Southeast Asia, jackfruit is enjoyed around the world—on its own, and in raw or cooked recipes.

 Some people confuse the jackfruit with the durian fruit, which looks similar, but there is a large difference.
 Durian has a strong odor that may not be pleasant to everyone; jackfruit smells sweet, like fruit.
 Durian fruits are also much smaller than jackfruit; and the outside of a durian may have spiky “thorns,” while a jackfruit has smooth bumps on its surface.